25 Healthy Low-Carb Foods

 3. Raw Spinach

-Spinach is an excellent salad green to aid in the fulfillment of calcium, fiber, vitamin K and other nutrients for a low calorie cost.
+Spinach is an excellent salad green rich in iron, calcium, fiber, vitamin K and other nutrients for a low calorie cost.
+The versatility of spinach makes it easily tossed into salads and blended into smoothies and sauces.
+It also can be sautéed with olive oil and garlic to elevate its flavor.

 This popular, rising superfood can provide ample nutrients into meal dishes, smoothies, and juices!
 It also makes an excellent calcium source for individuals who eliminate dairy products from their diet for whatever purpose.